 Palomar Community College District (District) recognizes the value and potential of publishing on the Internet via its website.
 The website is an interactive publication of the District and reflects institutionally set standards for publications.
 The website represents the key features of the District that will aid in student success and provides relevant and useful content for our staff, faculty, administration, and the community we serve.

 District faculty, staff and student organizations may create web pages that carry out official District business in support of the District’s mission.

-The visual aesthetic, structural organization and information architecture of the District’s website are defined by website standards published and approved by the District.
-The organizational branding and messaging aspects of District web pages are managed by the PAO.
-The District’s branding standards are found at the following location:
+The visual aesthetic, structural organization, and information architecture of the District’s website are defined by website standards published and approved by the District.
+The organizational branding and messaging aspects of District web pages are managed by the PAO and subject to the District’s branding standards.

-The day-to-day development and maintenance of District web pages is subject to these standards and is overseen by the ATRC.
+The day-to-day development and maintenance of District web pages are subject to these standards and are overseen by the ATRC.

 Each section of the website will be monitored by the Web Coordinator, who will work with Content Developers to be sure that each section is in compliance with the District’s Style Guide and the overall vision for the website.